Categories

 10. Challengers

-Luca Guadignino directs the crap out of a love triangle drama in which psychosexual neuroses and homoerotic battles of will are rendered in sweaty tennis action.
+Luca Guadignino slashes and burns through a love triangle in which psychosexual neuroses and homoerotic battles of will are rendered in sweaty tennis action.
 The script by Justin Kuritzkes jumbles itself in a nonlinear timeline that’s a little more complicated than it ought to be, but it all pays off in the best ending of the year that doesn’t involve a firehose spraying fake blood.

 9. Didi